Childhood Cancer Treatment

-To most effectively treat childhood cancer, doctors look at many factors before choosing how to proceed.
+To most effectively treat childhood cancer, including adolescent and young adult blood and marrow transplant, doctors look at many factors before choosing how to proceed.
 Deciding on the best childhood cancer treatment depends on the type of cancer and the cancer stage, as well as the child’s age and general health.

 The most common treatments for childhood cancers include: